PDAR-workshop/workshop/index.md

 With a full program to be announced.

 Confirmed talks  include:
-- 'Parallel Probabilistic Inference' by Alfonso  Laarman
+- 'Parallel Probabilistic Inference' by Alfons Laarman
 - 'Using Parallelism to Hide the Cost of ML Prover Guidance' by Michael Rawson
 - 'Hacking Shared Memory Parallelism in Vampire'  by Giles Reger
 - 'GPU SAT Solving' by Muhammad Osama